-The preliminary oral examination follows successful completion of the early research requirement, the qualifying examinations, the research specialization requirements, completion of course work, and human subjects approval.
-In addition, all incomplete (I) grades must be changed to letter grades prior to the oral examination.
+The preliminary oral examination follows successful completion of the qualifying examinations, the cognate requirement, the research methods courses and human subjects approval.
+In addition, all incomplete grades must be changed to letter grades prior to the oral examination.

 The purpose of a preliminary oral examination is for a student to present the rationale and format for the dissertation.
 During the examination, an agreement is reached between the student and the committee concerning the proposed dissertation.
 Thus, the examination is held prior to the collection of data or other major work on the dissertation.
 The student must be registered in order to take the preliminary oral examination.
 The student should consult the department for additional requirements.